 Environmental Control - SB 1052 by Sen. Hays (R) and HB 589 by Rep. Pigman (R) would prohibit water management districts from modifying or reducing consumptive use permit allocations under certain circumstances.
 Water management districts would be required to adopt rules on water conservation incentives.
 The bill also directs DEP to adopt classifications to protect surface waters used for treated potable water supply and establish rules concerning use of surface waters for the public water supply.
-SB 1052 and HB 589 passed out of their first committee.
+SB 1052 and HB 589 are ready for the floor.